BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 The first call you will need to make to the API is to `GET <company-_d>` to retrieve the company object.
 This shows the parent company and a list of child companies.
 You can then use this company object to find the nearest branch/location to the location your user has entered.

 ## List Stores
-With the company object you can display the nearest locations to you user that are available.
+With the company object, you can display the nearest locations to the user that are available.
 The user can then choose from one of these stores.

 ## List Services
 Once your user has chosen a location then you can list the services available at that location.
 This can be done with `GET <company_id>/services` method.
 This will return the service object.
-Among other things you will get back the `booking_time_step` which is the length of the appointment.
+Among other things, you will get back the `booking_time_step` which is the length of the appointment.
 The `duration_unit` which tells us what the time step is measured in for example 30 minutes.

 > To see the full object that gets returned you can call the end point directly or using a tool such as [Postman] `https://www.getpostman.com/` To explore the API.